 - Oops!Something went wrong.Please try again later.

-Designed to provide broad exposure to the Large Cap Value segment of the US equity market, the iShares Morningstar LargeCap Value ETF (JKF) is a passively managed exchange traded fund launched on 06/28/2004.
+Looking for broad exposure to the Large Cap Value segment of the US equity market?
+You should consider the iShares Morningstar LargeCap Value ETF (JKF), a passively managed exchange traded fund launched on 06/28/2004.

 Why Large Cap Value